 - Legal factor

-Strategic management begins with PESTEL analysis by scanning which factors affect the company.
-Then, the company determines the opportunities and threats in each factor and how significant the company’s exposure is to changes in these factors.
+Strategic management begins with PESTEL analysis, scanning which factors affect the company.
+Then, the company determines the opportunities and threats in each factor and how significant its exposure is to changes in these factors.

-For example, banks have high exposure to changes in interest rates (economic factors).
-In contrast, manufacturers have lower exposure.
+For example, banks are highly exposed to changes in interest rates (economic factors), while manufacturers are less exposed.
 Thus, interest rates are strategic for banks rather than for manufacturers.

-In addition to the factors above, the external environment includes the task environment.
+The external environment includes the task environment in addition to the factors above.
 It’s basically a competitive environment.
 Which factors influence the competitive environment?
-We can check that from Porter’s five forces model.
+Porter’s Five Forces provides a good framework for analyzing it.

 Political factor

 The political environment is concerned with government or public affairs.
-It covers topics such as decisions and policies taken by the government.
+It covers topics such as government decisions and policies.
 Other factors include political stability, corruption, the rule of law, and institutional strength.

 Political changes can expose businesses to uncertainty through their impact on the: